corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - Where Go and Rust overlap, and where they diverge.
 - How Go patterns map to Rust.
 - What you gain from the borrow checker.
-- Where I tell people to keep Go and where Rust is worth the migration cost .
+- Where I tell people to keep Go and where Rust is worth the migration cost.
 - How to migrate Go services incrementally.

 {% end %}